KarMiles/physio-clinic/README.md

 ---
 ### **Feature 5.
 Posts**

 In the blog app standard mechanisms of a blog are employed.
 Each post represents a treatment offered by the company.
 Posts can be created, edited and deleted by users with staff status.
-This can be done on the webpage after chosing appropriate button under a post (only visible to staff users) or on admin page by the administrator of the webpage.
+This can be done on the webpage after choosing appropriate button under a post (only visible to staff users) or on admin page by the administrator of the webpage.
 Users who are not logged in or are logged in as non-staff can see posts with status "live".
 Staff users can see both "live" and "draft" posts.

 **Post list**